agnieszka-web/Pewlett-Hackard-Analysis/README.md

 The starter code was used on the DISTINCT ON statement to reterive the fist occurrence of the employee number for each set of rows.

 ![]images/unique_title.PNG

+The next analysis was to find out the number of retiring emploees with their recent job title .
+To find this out, the number of titles from the unique_titles was reterived and then grouped by title , and the count column was sorted in descending order.

+![]images/retirement_titles.PGN